S-U-R-Y-A-1/ForecastIQ/README.md

 forecast = model.predict(future)
 ```

-* Forecasts 24h into the future
+* Forecasts 24 hours into the future
-* Supports weekly & daily seasonality
+* Supports weekly and daily seasonality
-* Visualized via Angular charts
+* Results are visualized via Angular charts

 ---

 ## 📜 License

 Distributed under the MIT License.
-See [`LICENSE`](LICENSE) for more.
+See [`LICENSE`](LICENSE) for full details.

 ---